rgayvert/zgallery/assets/source/Demos/Overview.md

   - SwiftUI, for declarative UI syntax;
   - Material Design, for ideas on themes, tokens, fonts, and colors;
   - Every Layout, for layout examples and guidelines; and
-  - Stack Overflow, for solutions to problems.
+  - Stack Overflow, for solutions to countless problems.